 - Can I have a referral to any of your former patients who have had this procedure done?

-This is just starting point of information you should know before deciding on who will do your breast augmentation.
+This is just a starting point of information you should know before deciding on who will perform your breast augmentation.

 Make sure you entirely comfortable with your surgeon and that he/she honestly answers all of your questions.
-If you are not satisfied with their answers to any of your questions, or you get vague or deceptive answers, be very wary.
-If you ever feel pressured or that you are at a used car lot and not a medical office, be very wary.
-If the surgeon doesn't even perform a physical exam on you, be very wary.
+Signs that may be cause for concern include getting vague or deceptive answers, feeling pressured or the feeling like you are at a used car lot and not a medical office, or if the surgeon doesn’t perform a physical exam on you, or if the estimate just seems too good to be true.

 Remember that although elective, breast augmentation is major surgical procedure that can have many risks.
 In the right hands of a well-trained surgeon, it is an extremely safe and satisfying procedure with low rates of complication.
 Even in the best hands, complications can occur so it’s paramount to make sure you are comfortable with your surgeon’s ability and willingness to take care of you in the unlikely event it happens to you.
 If you choose wisely, your breast augmentation journey can be a truly safe, and highly satisfying experience!